raspberrypilearning/hows-your-day/en/step_6.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
-You could upgrade your project by adding more moods for the day using gestures, adding more responses for new moods or using selection so a mood has more than one response!
+You could upgrade your project by:
++ Adding more moods for the day using gestures
++ Adding more responses for new moods
++ Use the sensor inputs to log the data from your environment for each mood
 </div>
 <div>
 Image, gif or video showing what they will achieve by the end of the step. ![](images/image.png){:width="300px"}